-At the time I met these women, I was somewhere near the beginning of what turned out to be a difficult end of my marriage to the father of my three beautiful kids.
+At the time I met my surf sister warriors, I was somewhere near the beginning of what turned out to be a tortuous end of marriage to the father of my three beautiful kids.
 He and I had known each other since we were kids ourselves.
-We were married for a total of 12 years and the last three were spent separated and battling.
-My therapist had essentially prescribed this surfing retreat.
-I had been ill for all of the years of my marriage and I needed to get my strength back so she wrote me a simple prescription to (1) go outside every day and look up at the sky, (2) get skin to skin contact, and (3) take a two-week vacation by yourself where someone else takes care of you.
+We were married for a total of 12 years and the last three were really miserable because we were battling.
+I had battled invisible illnesses for all of the years of our marriage and I needed to gain my strength back so my counselor wrote me a simple prescription:

 I have always felt compelled to share my experience.
 The problem I have had is that it can make people uncomfortable.
 Sometimes I can be too personal and too blunt.
 I dislike the use of labels, but the ones that feels most suitable are Gifted and Autistic.
 I don’t mean to make people uncomfortable.
-Throughout my life, my sensitivity to how my sharing makes people feel has affected the way I express myself, but it has not been good for me.
-I believe it has actually been a key factor to what has made me sick at many times in my life.
-I don’t ever want to be sick like that again, so I am going back to who I really am.
+Throughout my life, my sensitivity to how my sharing makes people feel has affected the way I express myself and that has not been good for me.
+I believe it has actually been a key factor to what has disabled me at times in my life.
+I really don’t ever want to be disabled like that again, so I am going back to who I really am.
 Someone who shares.
 This is my life and this is my perspective.
-If my thoughts somehow make you uncomfortable just don’t read this.
+If my thoughts somehow make you feel uncomfortable just don’t read this.
 That’s my best advice.
 I never mean any harm.

-This is my gift to you and to myself.
+This is my gift to myself and to the universe.